fernando-aristizabal/gVal/README.md

     - command line utilities
 - How to deal with flow magnitudes?
     - avoiding comparison between maps of different flow magnitudes
+- Computing statistical significance, confidence intervals, etc of a sampling of metrics.